Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 Nuclear segmentation of `BloodImage_00001.jpg` with color retained in the nucleus.
 {: style="font-size: medium;"}

 **STOP:** Before we return to the main text, try running the segmentation pipeline on a few different values of `r_threshold`, `g_threshold`, and `b_threshold` to see how they change the segmentation results.
+How could we quantify whether one collection of parameters is better than another?
 (You should use the values above the last time that you run the R pipeline so that your results will match those in future tutorials.)
 {: .notice--primary}

 [Return to main text](segmentation#successful-segmentation-is-subject-to-parameters){: .btn .btn--primary .btn--large}